2013 Formula One World Championship

 Sebastian Vettel successfully defended his World Championship, winning his fourth consecutive title in the fourth to last race of 2013.
 In doing so he became the third driver in Formula One's sixty-four years to win four consecutive World Drivers' Championships.
 It was one of the most dominant championship victories in the sport and the last won by a Red Bull driver until 2021 with Max Verstappen, it remains the last for a Renault-powered driver, as of October 2025.
-Vettel won the championship by a record 155 points.
+Vettel won the championship by a then-record 155 points, which was broken 10 years later by Max Verstappen.
 Vettel's 2013 season performance additionally saw him recognised by the Laureus World Sports Awards as the Sportsman of the Year, the second racing driver to be so recognised.
 He became the fourth driver to win at least four titles along with Alain Prost, Juan Manuel Fangio and Michael Schumacher.

 Vettel tied Schumacher's season record of 13 race wins and closed out the year with nine consecutive victories.
 2013 would turn out to be the end of his title run, with Vettel remaining at four titles until his retirement in 2022.
 Fernando Alonso finished second in the championship for Ferrari for the third time in four seasons, which would also be the last time he would win a race or end up on the championship podium for at least nine years.
 Vettel's team Red Bull Racing, with the assistance of his teammate Mark Webber, successfully defended their World Constructors' Championship at the same race as their lead driver secured his title.
+Webber, who competed in his final season in Formula One, finished third before announcing his retirement having amassed nine Grand Prix wins across his twelve seasons in Formula One.

+This was also the last year that the largely Constructors' Championship-based car numbering system introduced in 1996 was used.
+From 2014 drivers would be allowed to pick a permanent car number between 2 and 99 for their whole career.